-330. ADVANCED PATHOLOGICAL CHEMISTRY.
+330. Advanced Pathological Chemistry.
 Lectures and seminar on recent developments in biochemistry in relation to medicine.
 Open by arrangement to third and fourth-year students as elective work.
 [2-4] Staff.

-331. FUNDAMENTALS OF BIOCHEMISTRY.
+331. Fundamentals of Biochemistry.
 A basic course covering the chemistry and metabolism of carbohydrates, proteins, and lipids, and the action of vitamins, hormones, and enzymes.
 Prerequisite: a basic undergraduate course in organic chemistry.
 Two lectures and one three-hour laboratory period.
-FALL.
+Fall.
 [3] Dr. Touster.
+(Not offered 1963/64.)

-332. METHODS OF ANALYSIS OF VITAMINS.
+332. Methods of Analysis of Vitamins.
 A laboratory course designed to present examples of methods of vitamin assays.
 Laboratory, discussions, and assigned readings.
 This course may profitably be taken in conjunction with 328.
 Admission by arrangement.
-SPRING.
+Spring.
 [1-2] Drs.
 Darby and Pearson.

 333. PROTEIN CHEMISTRY.
 A course describing the physical and chemical methods employed in the study of macro-molecules of biological importance and the relation of protein structure to protein function.
 FALL.
-[2] Dr. Cunningham.
+[2] Dr. Cunningbam.
+(Not offered 1963/64.)